Oil and Gas Rigs Still Near 3-Year Low – Domestic Drilling and Operating

 What makes the Permian basin so important to US drilling activity?

 The Permian basin represents America's most prolific shale oil region, historically driving much of the growth in US oil production over the past decade.
 With 256 active rigs (despite recent declines), it still accounts for nearly half of all US drilling activity.
 The basin's importance stems from its proven reserves, existing infrastructure, and relatively low breakeven costs compared to other regions.
+Horizontal wells accounted for 94% of crude oil production and 92% of natural gas production from the Lower 48 states at the end of last year, underscoring the critical role of advanced drilling techniques in maintaining high output levels.

 Should investors be concerned about the current drilling slowdown?